exercism/python/concepts/decorators/about.md

 # About

-Decorators are a feature of the Python language that can modify or register a function.
+Decorators are functions that take another function as an argument for the purpose of extending or replacing the behavior of the function argument.
+If function `A` is a decorator, and function `B` is its argument, then function `A` _extends_ or _replaces_ function `B`'s behavior _without modifying_ it.
+We say that the decorator function `A` _wraps_ function `B`.

-## How to use them
+## How to use a Decorator

 Decorators are placed just above a function in the code like so: